Arizona State Sun Devils softball

 The Arizona State Sun Devils softball team represents Arizona State University in NCAA Division I College softball.
-The team competes in the Pac-12 Conference, and plays its home games at Alberta B. Farrington Softball Stadium in Tempe, Arizona.
+The team competes in the Big 12 Conference, and plays its home games at Alberta B. Farrington Softball Stadium in Tempe, Arizona.
 Clint Myers, former head coach of the Sun Devils, guided the team to the Women's College World Series in 2006, 2007, 2008, 2009, 2011, 2012, and 2013.
-The Sun Devils team won the National Championship in 2008 & 2011.
+The Sun Devils team won the National Championship in 2008 and 2011.

 History

 1960s and 1970s

 The Sun Devil softball team began in 1967.
 By the 1970s, the team had been established under head coach Mary Littlewood as a power.
 Some of the best players in the country became Sun Devils in the early 1970s.
 Among them were: Paula Miller; Marilyn Rau; Ginger Kurtz and Judy Hoke.
 All of these women at one time during their playing careers were selected as Amateur Softball Association All-Americans.
 The 1972 and 1973 teams won the Women's College World Series, which at the time was not organized by the NCAA but by the Association for Intercollegiate Athletics for Women (AIAW) and the Amateur Softball Association.
 The softball team continued to grow throughout the 1970s.
 They joined the Intermountain Conference in 1975.
 From 1976 to 1979, the Sun Devils made the AIAW Women's College World Series every year including a fourth-place finish in 1976 and 1977 and two ninth-place finishes in 1978 and 1979.
 The Sun Devils also finished first in the Intermountain Conference in 1977 and 1978 for the school's first conference championships.